chrisscott/iSpindel-multiservice/README.md

     * `ubidots` - Ubidots
     * `homeassistant` - Home Assistant
   * `url` (required) - the URL to send to
   * `deviceLabel` (optional) - rename the device from what is configured in the iSpindel.
-Used for services like GrainFather which require a specific device name.
+Used for services like GrainFather and Brewfather which require a specific string in the name when using SG instead of Plato.
   * `headers` (optional) - a key-value object of headers and header values to send with the request
   * `token` (optional) - the API token to send in the request for supported services (currently only used for `ubidots` and `homeassistant`)